List of Kamen Rider W characters: Ryubee Sonozaki

 During his time as an archaeologist, Ryubee found fossil deposits and relics underneath the land his estate would later be built over, bought the grounds, and added the artifacts to the Fuuto Museum's collection.
 He also eventually discovered the planet's consciousness, later dubbed the Gaia Memory (地球の記憶, Chikyū no Kioku), and brought his family to see it.
 However, his son Raito died falling into it and was resurrected by the planet's powers.
 Following this, Ryubee began making preparations for his Gaia Impact to ensure humanity's continued survival by fusing them with the planet itself like Raito had been.
 Despite Raito being taken by the Narumi Detective Office and Kamen Riders W and Accel threatening his plans, Ryubee uses them to collect more data and improve the Gaia Impact as well as remains confident that he will find Raito again.

 To reach his goal, he uses an archaeologist's brush dubbed the "Evil Tail" (イーヴィルテイル, Īviru Teiru), which is inscribed with his family members' names, to overcome the fear that would go along with sacrificing them for the Gaia Impact, though it eventually causes him to go mad.
 After recovering and sacrificing Raito to the Gaia Memory once more to fuse his daughter Wakana with the Earth, Ryubee is confronted by W and Accel, who join forces to defeat him, rescue Raito, and destroy his Terror Memory, along with most of the Sonozaki estate.
 Due to his mind having been broken over the years, Ryubee dances in the burning ruins of his house, ecstatic that he succeeded in initiating his Gaia Impact before subsequently dying in the blaze while recalling the good times he had with his family and holding no regrets about his life.

-With the Terror Memory and a Gaia Driver, Ryubee can transform into the Terror Dopant (テラー・ドーパント, Terā Dōpanto).
-While transformed, he can increase victims' fear to maddening levels, summon the Terror Field (テラーフィールド, Terā Fīrudo) to burn his victims or teleport himself and others across long distances, and project his power into the Terror Crown (テラークラウン, Terā Kuraun) to create a Barong-like familiar called the Terror Dragon (テラードラゴン, Terā Doragon).
+Utilizing the Terror Memory in conjunction with a Gaia Driver, Ryubee can transform into the Terror Dopant (テラー・ドーパント, Terā Dōpanto).
+While transformed, he can increase victims' fear to maddening levels, summon the Terror Field (テラーフィールド, Terā Fīrudo) to either burn his victims or teleport himself and others across long distances, and project his power into the Terror Crown (テラークラウン, Terā Kuraun) to create a Barong-like familiar called the Terror Dragon (テラードラゴン, Terā Doragon).